vaclavec/Prism-Launcher-Offline-Bypass-Updated/README.md

 # How to use
 - Install Prism Launcher (or go portable✨)
 - Execute the command for the appropriate bypass (see [below](#usage-for-installer))
+- ❤️‍🔥 Change "YOUR-NICKNAME" in the "accounts.json" to your desired nickname ❤️‍🔥
 - Enjoy!

 # What not to do